Components of the SIP

 Each strategy should have at least one action that will outline how the service will implement the strategy and what resources will be used.
 This provides further specific detail of what educators will do in the care environment.

-Please note: The information in the Inclusion Profile will help to determine if an additional educator is required to increase the educator to child ratio in the care environment, and if so for how many hours or days each week.
+Please note: The information in the Strategic Inclusion Plan will help to determine if an additional educator is required to increase the educator to child ratio in the care environment, and if so for how many hours or days each week.

 Reviews